35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 ![](https://35percent.org/img/exhibition_boards_150624.pdf-adobe-acrobat-reader-64-bit-11_11_2024-09_52_45.png "Updated Aylesbury Phase 2B scheme")

-#### Over 150 social rented homes will be lost
+#### 184 social rented homes will be lost

 The redevelopment of Phase 2B entails the demolition of 241-471 Wendover, Padbury, Winslow and Ravensbourne, with the loss of 373 homes, of which 327 remain council housing, giving a net loss of 154 social rented homes, if NHG's proposals are approved [^2].
+This rises to 184 once we include the 30 maisonettes already demolished on the Foxcote block.

 #### NHG abandons the OPP